Enable selective proxy

 - In the Payload Analysis area of the page, toggle the Enable Inline Payload Analysis to on.

 - In the Threats tab, select policy actions for threat categories.
-For more information on policy actions, see Policy actions for lists and threat categories.
+For more information on policy actions, see Policy actions.

 - To assign a list to a policy, see Add a list to a policy.